LJLJ9/mscproject/experiment_1.md

 <!-- exp 1 -->

-## Experiment 1: Tail sampling for varied Fo contours
+## Experiment 1: Tail sampling for varied F0 contours

 1. [Samples from the model using Griffin Lim](https://ljlj9.github.io/mscproject/experiment_1a.html).
 <br>